Introduction

 Alice’s later life

-Alice and her new husband were often separated.
+Alice and Ernest sometimes lived apart, although it is unclear whether this was due to economic reasons or other factors.
 In April 1911, Alice and her eight unmarried children lived in a five-roomed house at 28 Park Road, Aberkenfig, while Ernest worked in Stockport.
-Moreover, in September 1939, Alice, although still married, lived apart from her husband at 13 Tytalwyn Avenue, Kenfig Hill, near Bridgend, with two granddaughters.
+However, the 1921 census shows Alice, Ernest, and Alice’s daughter, Nellie, living together at 40 Park Street, Kenfig Hill, Pyle.
+By September 1939, Alice, although still married, lived apart from her husband at 13 Tytalwyn Avenue, Kenfig Hill, near Bridgend, with two granddaughters.
 Ernest’s whereabouts at that time are unknown.

-Alice died in the Bridgend area in 1949, aged 78.
+Alice died in the Bridgend area in 1949, at the age of 78.

-Jehu and Alice had two sons and six daughters who all reached adulthood.
-Their only two sons, William and Jehu, were killed on the Western Front in 1917.
+Jehu and Alice had two sons and six daughters who reached adulthood.[8]
+Their only two sons, William and Jehu, were killed on the Western Front in 1917.[9]

 [2] Echo (London), 16 June 1885, p.1; Western Gazette, 26 June 1885, p.6.